spine-tools/Spine-Toolbox/README.md

 #### Installation fails

-Please make sure you are using Python 3.7, 3.8, 3.9, or 3.10 to install the requirements.
+Please make sure you are using Python 3.8, 3.9, 3.10, or 3.11 to install the requirements.

-If you are on **Python 3.10**, please install **Microsoft Visual C++ 14.0 or greater** on Windows.
+If you are on **Python 3.10 or 3.11**, please install **Microsoft Visual C++ 14.0 or greater** on Windows.
 Get it with *Microsoft C++ Build Tools*: https://visualstudio.microsoft.com/visual-cpp-build-tools/.

 #### Installation fails on Linux